aditya-suripeddi/covstats/README.md

     Note: middlware is commented out at the moment

+ 2. Clone the project outside of `$GOPATH` directory

- 2. Go to root directory of project and fill `config/config.json`
+ 3. Go to root directory of project and make changes to `config/config.json`

- 3. Run `/path/to/covstats$ go mod tidy`
+ 4. Run `/path/to/covstats$ go mod tidy`

- 4. Run `/path/to/covstats$ go run "path/to/covstats/server.go"` to start the server
+ 5. Run `/path/to/covstats$ go run server.go"` to start the server

- 5. In browser go to `localhost:1323/swagger/index.html` to understand the APIs ( alternatively import covstats.postman_collection.json in postman) and to make calls to server for response.
+ 6. In browser go to `localhost:1323/swagger/index.html` to understand the APIs ( alternatively import covstats.postman_collection.json in postman) and to make calls to server for response.

- 6. From swagger you can test the APIs.
-Set `lat:16.3` and `lon:80.4` for reverse gecoding API.
+ 7. From swagger you can test the APIs.
+Set `lat:16.3` and `lon:80.4` for reverse gecoding API use case.